How to manage storage space on your Mac

-Open your Finder and see the list of your apps
+Open the Finder and see all your apps.

 Uninstalling applications shouldn’t take too much work, except for the fact that it’s always worth checking for other folders connected to the apps and games you’re going to delete.
 If it looks like you’ve got several to uninstall, make a list, so you know what to look for when checking in other locations in your Mac — such as the Library — for working folders connected to the same app.

 Drag and drop every app you don’t need to the Trash.

 How to see your unused apps

 Some apps don’t show anywhere, even though they take up space and operate in the background.
 They could be intentionally hidden by the developer or be too insignificant for your Mac to display.